tuxtof/SE-Training-Automation-Calm/lab2/calm_workshop_lab2.rst

 the **Overview** pane.

 Because AppService package install script use a macro to get IP of DBService  @@{DBService.address}@@ ) you will see a orange dependency arrow between the two service.
+During save Calm analyze the Blueprint to try to automaticly detect dependency between components.

 **Part 3: Scale­out PHP and Load Balancer **
 ********************************************